jorossitto/github-upload/README.md

 # github-upload

+How to navigate ->

+Machine Learning - has python work related to the subject of machine learning

+TSQL -> has the TSQL stored procedures and views used in Gradebook

-This Repository is about intergrating continuing education work into a single working application.
+Gradebook ->  is an integration project containing continuing education work and merging it into a single working application